-- To establish a nationwide trading facility for equities, debts, and other instruments.
+- Establishing a nationwide trade facility that offers debts, equities, and other trade instruments.

-- To provide a fair, efficient, and transparent securities market to the investors through electronic trading systems.
+- Providing an efficient, fair, and transparent securities domain to investors that can be mediated through electronic trading systems.

-- To ensure equal access to investors across the country with an appropriate network of communication.
+- Ensuring equal access to the nation’s investors and providing them with appropriate mediums of communication.

-- To meet current international standards of the securities market.
+- Meeting the current standards of the international securities market.

-MCX or Multi-Commodity Exchange is an Indian exchange where commodities are traded.
-It facilitates online trading, settlement, and clearing of commodity futures transactions, thereby providing a platform for risk management.
-The exchange was established in 2003 under the regulatory framework of FMC.
+MCX stands for Multi-Commodity Exchange is the countries prominent exchange where trading of commodities takes place.
+It deals with trade settlement, online trading, and concluding commodity futures transactions, effectively providing the quintessential risk management platform to traders.
+The exchange was established in the year 2003 under FMC’s regulatory framework.

 - Base Metals